 We want children to be frustrated and have to work hard to figure out difficult tasks.

-We designed our game kits to promote a growth mindset for your child.
+We designed our treasure hunt escape games to promote a growth mindset for your child.
 That’s why we remind parents not to give answers when helping your children work through the puzzles.

 Instead, we teach you to take more of a “Socratic method” approach to the games and guide your child to find out the answers on his or her own.

 Through this practice, hopefully, you’ll reap some long-term benefits of a “growth mindset” with your child.

 5 tips to develop a growth mindset in your child

 When you catch your child saying he or she “can’t” do something, remind them that they can’t do it “yet.”

 This puts it into their head that they will be able to succeed in this in the future.

 Instead of saying “Wow, you figured it out, you’re so smart,” you should praise the effort involved.